gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 ---
 layout:     post
 title:      "Solutions to LeetCode in Java"
-subtitle:   "A summary about people's stupidness in Geophysics Major"
+subtitle:   "A criticism about people's lack of common-sense"
 date:       2020-09-13 12:00:00
 author:     "__restrict"
 header-img: "img/home-bg.jpg"